-- 12. That the new internal road shall comply with the requirements for Non-Perimeter Roads as detailed in Table 5.3b of Planning for Bush Fire Protection, specifically: - property access roads are two-wheel drive, all-weather roads; - traffic management devices are constructed to not prohibit access by emergency services vehicles; - maximum grades for sealed roads do not exceed 15 degrees and an average grade of not more than 10 degrees or other gradient specified by road design standards, whichever is the lesser gradient; - the capacity of perimeter and non-perimeter road surfaces and any bridges/causeways is sufficient to carry fully loaded firefighting vehicles (up to 23 tonnes); bridges/ causeways are to clearly indicate load rating. - hydrants are located outside of parking reserves and road carriageways to ensure accessibility to reticulated water for fire suppression; - hydrants are provided in accordance with the relevant clauses of AS 2419.1:2005 - Fire hydrant installations System design, installation and commissioning; - minimum 5.5m carriageway width kerb to kerb; - parking is provided outside of the carriageway width; - curves of roads have a minimum inner radius of 6m; - the road crossfall does not exceed 3 degrees; and - a minimum vertical clearance of 4m to any overhanging obstructions, including tree branches, is provided. - 13.
-The perimeter fire trail shall comply with the requirements detailed in NSW Fire Trail Standards (Version 2.0 November 2023).
+- 12. That the new internal roads shall comply with the requirements for Non-Perimeter Roads as detailed in Table 5.3b of Planning for Bush Fire Protection, specifically: - property access roads are two-wheel drive, all-weather roads; - traffic management devices are constructed to not prohibit access by emergency services vehicles; - maximum grades for sealed roads do not exceed 15 degrees and an average grade of not more than 10 degrees or other gradient specified by road design standards, whichever is the lesser gradient; - the capacity of perimeter and non-perimeter road surfaces and any bridges/causeways is sufficient to carry fully loaded firefighting vehicles (up to 23 tonnes); bridges/ causeways are to clearly indicate load rating. - hydrants are located outside of parking reserves and road carriageways to ensure accessibility to reticulated water for fire suppression; - hydrants are provided in accordance with the relevant clauses of AS 2419.1:2005 - Fire hydrant installations System design, installation and commissioning; - minimum 5.5m carriageway width kerb to kerb; - one way only public access roads are no less than 3.5 metres wide and have designated parking bays with hydrants located outside of these areas to ensure accessibility to reticulated water for fire suppression; - parking is provided outside of the carriageway width; - curves of roads have a minimum inner radius of 6m; - the road crossfall does not exceed 3 degrees; and - a minimum vertical clearance of 4m to any overhanging obstructions, including tree branches, is provided. - access is provided to all structures; - access roads must provide suitable turning areas in accordance with Appendix 3; and - one way only public access roads are no less than 3.5 metres wide and have designated parking bays with hydrants located outside of these areas to ensure accessibility to reticulated water for fire suppression.